ut-ras/robomaster_cv_python/Stories.md

 Objective: Have our field in the simulation
 We need to add our robomasters field into the simulation An example of how the simulation wants the world can be found at `VEXU_GHOST/ghost_sim/urdf/spin_up.world` (it is in meters)
+ * Bottom left is 0,0 on map
+ * Units is meters

 ### Particle Filter Fix
 #### Leo